lculig - Fotolia

-In April this year, thousands of employers in the UK were required to publish their gender pay gap figures for the first time.
+In April this year, thousands of employers in the UK were required to publish their gender pay gap figures for the time.
 In the technology sector especially, the reports make for interesting reading, with pay disparity for both hourly rates and bonuses and a clear lack of women in high-level roles.

 Gender pay reporting rules require employers with 250 or more employees to publish statutory calculations every year, showing how large the pay gap is between their male and female employees.